What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 If the newborn has a regular clinical examination and the difference between post- and pre-ductal values is not more than 3%, a saturation screen is performed again after three hours.

-It’s important to admit them into the special care nursery for further assessment if there are doubts about the infant’s health.
+It’s important to admit newborn infants into the special care nursery for further assessment if there are doubts about the infant’s health.

 Investigations include the following: